-Weight: 8 to 12 pounds
+Weight: Up to 12 pounds

-Length: About 14 to 18 inches
+Length: Up to 18 inches

 |Tendency to Vocalize||Medium|

 History of the Cymric

 The Cymric evolved on the Isle of Man, an island located in the middle of the Irish Sea, with the Manx breed.
 The first felines arrived on the island via ship, but no one knows where they originated.